When your e-commerce store has taken off and started to see some traction, you might think it’s time to scale.

 Why is this?

-Because of this, you’re used to the price and it shouldn’t be an issue for you.
+Because of this, you’re used to the price, and it shouldn’t be an issue.

-Compare that to Amazon where Stabilo has to directly compete with their competitors.
+Compare that to Amazon, where Stabilo has to compete directly with its competitors.

 They don’t know if someone found them by searching for ‘Stabilo’ or ‘fine liner’.

-If their search request was ‘fine liner’ then Stabilo needs to make sure they’re not pricing themselves out of the market.
+If their search request was ‘fine liner,’ then Stabilo needs to ensure they’re not pricing themselves out of the market.

-For smaller e-commerce stores, this strategy might not work due to.
+For smaller e-commerce stores, this strategy may not work.

 One thing you need to think about when moving to a marketplace is your inventory.
 You’re already used to managing inventory for your site.